 (b) refuse to approve the list.

-(3) If ACMA refuses to approve the remediation list, ACMA must direct the licensee to give ACMA a fresh remediation list within 5 working days.
-ACMA’s direction must have regard to the requirements of subclause (1).
+If the ACMA refuses to approve the remediation list, the ACMA must direct the licensee to give the ACMA a fresh remediation list within 5 working days.
+The ACMA’s direction must have regard to the requirements of subsection 16(2).

-(4) If ACMA decides to approve a remediation list, it must notify the licensee of its decision and the licensee must, within 6 calendar months of receipt of the notification, or such longer period as ACMA agrees in accordance with subclause (5), complete the remediation in relation to each of the cable runs on the list.
+If the ACMA decides to approve a remediation list, it must notify the licensee of its decision and the licensee must, within 6 calendar months of receipt of the notification, or such longer period as the ACMA agrees in accordance with subsection 16(6), complete the remediation in relation to each of the cable runs on the list.

-(5) If so requested by the licensee, in writing, ACMA may extend or further extend the period for the completion of remediation by a further period of up to 6 calendar months if the licensee satisfies ACMA that:
+If so requested by the licensee, in writing, the ACMA may extend or further extend the period for the completion of remediation by a further period of up to 6 calendar months if the licensee satisfies the ACMA that:

 (a) the licensee is unable to gain access to the sites necessary to plan and implement the remediation for 4 of the 6 calendar months available for the licensee to complete the remediation; or